JeffreyZhou798/music-score-simplifierV87/README.md

 ## Overview

 This application helps music learners by creating simplified versions of complex musical scores.
-It supports both **monophonic instruments** (violin, flute, cello) with single-staff notation and **polyphonic instruments** (piano) with grand-staff notation.
+It supports both **monophonic instruments** (violin, flute, cello，…) with single-staff notation and **polyphonic instruments** (piano，harpsichord，…) with grand-staff notation.
 The system provides 5 progressive difficulty levels, allowing learners to gradually transition from simplified versions to the original score.

 ## Core Features